DearRush/Deep-learning/README.md

 This is a modest deep learning project on the classification of subcellular images of fluorescent proteins.

-In this project, I collaborated with my classmates to implement the task using several classical models of computer vision such as ordinary multilayer perceptron, VGG-16, support vector machine(SVM), Resnet, etc. The models were built using python `pytorch`, and the exact code is in the `code` folder.
-The `PPT` folder and the `Report` folder contain the PPT (including the lecture video) and the written report submitted for our eventual course defence, respectively.
+In this project, I collaborated with my classmates to implement the task using several classical models of computer vision such as ordinary multilayer perceptron, VGG-16, support vector machine(SVM), Resnet, etc. The models were built using python `pytorch`, and the exact codes are in the `code` folder.
+The `PPT` folder and the `Report` folder contain the PPT (including the report video) and the written report submitted for our eventual course defence, respectively.
 And the data examples we used are in the `data` folder, which contains segmented high-throughput microscopy image data from a study by Pärnamaa and Parts (2017).

 One Example: